 Emma Norton Services

 Based in St. Paul, serves St. Paul and Maplewood.
-ENS supports women and their families who are recovering from homelessness and experiencing the challenges of mental and/or chemical disabilities at two housing facilities: Emma Norton Residences in downtown St. Paul, and Emma’s Place in Maplewood.
+ENS supports women and their families who are recovering from homelessness and experiencing the challenges of mental and/or chemical disabilities at two housing facilities: Emma’s Place in Maplewood, and the new Restoring Waters in the Highland Bridge neighborhood of St. Paul.
 Most of the clients at Emma’s Place are women with large families in which at least one member has some kind of disability.
-In 2019, ENS began to pilot after-school programming with a focus on social-emotional learning (SEL) for children ages 5-12 living at its sites.